bemurphy/passw3rd/README.md

 Status
 ------------------------------------------------------------------------------

 This project is IN PROGRESS.
-All features and functionality are not working yet.
+File bugs and feature requests.

 License